We look at how to forecast if you don’t have multiple years of data.

 Three of these situations, which we will focus on in this article, include:

-- Forecasting with incomplete information
+- Forecasting with limited or incomplete information

 - Forecasting a new service/channel in a well-established organisation

 But before we get into that, let’s take a look at the two key ingredients of forecasting with minimal data; the high-level forecast and low-level plan.

 In order to generate a forecast with limited data, you first need to split the forecast into two parts – the high-level forecast and the low-level plan.

 This is the top-level forecast that details how many contacts you expect to get across the coming year and an estimate of how this is broken down month by month.

 The Low-Level Plan

 This takes a high-level forecast and breaks it down into a weekly, daily or hourly (or 15-minute) interval and then works out the number of staff needed.
 This is typically done on a much shorter horizon.